cculma/Cage20/README.md

 |          | -      | -     | Total |           | -        | -           |

 Data analysis can be done using two stage analysis or using random regression.
 Both can be done in ASReml.
+Add heritability, and the way to calculate it.
+Couble check if the harvest during the first year is useful.